elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 ## Prerequisites

 How you manage the metadata associated with your training materials depends on where and in what format you are sharing your materials.
-It’s recommended that you read [Chapter 2: Structure materials for FAIRness](chapter_02.md) and  [Chapter 3 - getting ready reate your materials for reuse](chapter_03.md) before starting on this chapter.
+It’s recommended that you read [Chapter 2: Structure materials for FAIRness](chapter_02.md) and  [Chapter 3 - getting ready to create your materials for reuse](chapter_03.md) before starting on this chapter.

 ## Introduction